andy03kr/vncdesktop/README.md

  RunProgram = "vncdesktop.exe"
  ;! @ InstallEnd @!
 ```
+To suppress the request "Do you want to run vncdesktop v1.0.0.0?" comment this line

 Then, in the c:\vncdesktop\build directory, run
  > copy / b 7zSD.sfx + config.txt + vncdesktop.7z vncdesktop.exe